From $3,000 to $40,000+: Website Design Cost Breakdown

 The platforms are known for their user-friendly drag-and-drop editors, making it relatively simple for beginners to create and manage their websites.
 You can add text, images, videos, and other elements to your site with ease.

-Except for ease of use, another most attractive feature of website builders is obviously their cost.
+Except for ease of use, another most attractive feature of web builders is obviously their cost.
+They can even offer free hosting in some cases (though you’ll need a paid plan for a custom domain).

-Squarespace will cost you a bit more, ranging from $16 per month for personal use (no online payments) to the Advanced Commerce plan being up to $49/mo.
+Squarespace will cost you a bit more, ranging from $16 per month for personal use (no online payments) to the Advanced Commerce plan, which is up to $49/mo.

 It's a bit more advanced but still a rather low-maintenance and cost-effective option.
 Webflow is a visual web design and development platform that allows you to create highly customized websites without any coding.
 However, working with Webflow may require some design expertise, especially if you want a highly tailored look and feel.